Harold's entry on the WW1 memorial at King Edward's School, Edgbaston.

 Harold Edgar Foizey (25, Estimating Clerk at Iron and Steel Tube Works, born Tipton) and his sister Edith Mary (21, Student, born Tipton).

 At the time of joining the Army, Harold was living at 44 Richmond Mount, Headingley, Leeds.
 He was employed by Stewart & Lloyds, an iron and steel manufacturer in Leeds.
-He enlisted as a Private [15/343] with the 15th Bn.
-West Yorkshire Regiment (Leeds Pals) in September 1914.
-Just 8 months later, on 24th May 1915, he was given a temporary commission as a Lieutenant with the 18th Bn.
+He enlisted on September 11th 1914 as a Private [15/343] with the 15th Bn.
+West Yorkshire Regiment (Leeds Pals).
+On 24th May 1915, while training with 'B' Company of the 15th West Yorkshires at Colsterdale Camp, he was given a temporary commission with the 18th Bn.
 West Yorkshire Regiment (2nd Bradford Pals).
+Despite being at King Edward's for only a short time, the Headmaster, R. Cary Gilson, certified that he had a good standard of education.
+Cary Gilson's own son, Robert Quilter Gilson, was killed on the first Day of the Battle of the Somme, and was a close friend of J.R.R.
+Tolkien.

 Harold first served in Egypt, landing in January 1916.
 His battalion moved to France just 2 months later in March 1916.